GlennFischer032/sensitive-desktop/desktop-manager-api/README.md

 ## Overview

 This project provides the backend RESTful API for the Desktop Manager system.
-It handles business logic, data persistence, authentication (including OIDC), and communication with external services like Guacamole and potentially Kubernetes.
+It handles business logic, data persistence, authentication, and communication with external services like Guacamole to support remote desktop access.

-This API is designed to be consumed primarily by the `desktop-frontend` service, which acts as a secure proxy.
-The API itself should generally not be exposed directly to the public internet.
+The API serves as the central component of the system, coordinating between:
+- Frontend web application (`app/` directory in the project root)
+- PostgreSQL database for persistent storage
+- Guacamole for remote desktop protocol handling
+- Storage management for persistent user data

+This API is designed to work as part of a complete system deployed via the Helm chart in the `guacamole-helm` directory.
+In development, it runs as part of the Docker Compose setup defined in the project root.

 ## Features

 -   **RESTful API:** Provides endpoints for managing system resources.
--   **Database Interaction:** Uses SQLAlchemy and SQLModel to interact with a PostgreSQL database.
+-   **Database Interaction:** Uses SQLAlchemy to interact with a PostgreSQL database.
 -   **Authentication:**
-    -   Supports OIDC-based authentication via `python-social-auth`.
+    -   Supports JWT-based authentication using PyJWT.
+    -   Uses Python-Jose with cryptography for enhanced security.
+    -   Password hashing via Passlib with bcrypt.
     -   Handles user sessions and authorization.
-    -   Integrates with Guacamole authentication mechanisms (PostgreSQL & potentially JSON auth).
--   **Guacamole Integration:** Manages Guacamole connections, users, and configurations within the database.
+-   **Guacamole Integration:** Manages Guacamole connections, users, and configurations.
--   **Kubernetes Integration:** (Inferred from dependencies) Likely interacts with Kubernetes APIs for managing resources (e.g., related to desktop sessions).
+-   **Storage Management:** Handles Persistent Volume Claims (PVCs) for user storage.
 -   **Service Layer:** Business logic is encapsulated within services.
--   **Data Validation:** Uses Pydantic for request/response validation (implied via schemas).
+-   **Data Validation:** Uses Pydantic for request/response validation.
--   **Security:** Includes measures for CSRF protection, security headers (Talisman), rate limiting, password hashing (Argon2), and input sanitization (Bleach).
+-   **Security:** Includes CORS protection and secure password handling.
 -   **Containerization:** Dockerfile for building and running the API in a container.
--   **Testing:** Test suite using Pytest.
+-   **Testing:** Comprehensive test suite using Pytest.
--   **Code Quality:** Linting and formatting enforced using Ruff and pre-commit hooks.
+-   **Code Quality:** Extensive linting and formatting enforced using Ruff and pre-commit hooks.

 ## Tech Stack

 -   **Backend:** Python 3.11+, Flask
 -   **Web Server:** Gunicorn (production), Flask development server (debug)
 -   **Database:** PostgreSQL
--   **ORM:** SQLAlchemy, SQLModel
+-   **ORM:** SQLAlchemy
--   **Authentication:** Python Social Auth (OIDC), PyJWT, Passlib/Argon2, PyCryptodome (for Guacamole JSON auth)
+-   **Authentication:** Python-Jose with cryptography, Passlib with bcrypt, PyJWT, PyCryptodome (for Guacamole JSON auth)
 -   **API Interaction:** Requests
--   **Kubernetes Client:** Kubernetes Python Client
--   **Data Validation:** Pydantic
+-   **Data Validation:** Pydantic, Pydantic-Settings
--   **Security Libraries:** Flask-Cors, Flask-Limiter, Flask-Talisman, Flask-Seasurf, Argon2-cffi, Bleach
+-   **Security Libraries:** Flask-Cors
--   **Testing:** Pytest, pytest-cov, pytest-mock, pytest-asyncio, responses, fakeredis
+-   **Testing:** Pytest, pytest-cov, pytest-mock, pytest-asyncio, pytest-env, fakeredis, responses, freezegun, SQLAlchemy-Utils
 -   **Linting/Formatting:** Ruff, pre-commit
 -   **Containerization:** Docker
 -   **Dependency Management:** uv, pip, setuptools